KhronosGroup/SPIRV-Tools/readme.md

 ### Assembler and disassembler

-* Based on SPIR-V 0.99 Revision 32
+* Based on SPIR-V 1.0 Revision 2.
-  * Supports core instructions and enumerants from Rev 32.
-* All GLSL std450 extended instructions are supported.
+  * Supports GLSL std450 extended instructions.
+  * Supports OpenCL extended instructions.
+  * See [Future Work](#future) for incomplete support.
 * Assembler only does basic syntax checking.
 No cross validation of IDs or types is performed, except to check literal arguments to `OpConstant`, `OpSpecConstant`, and `OpSwitch`.
-* OpenCL extended instructions are supported, from version 1.0 Revision 1.

 ### Validator

 The validator is incomplete.
-See the Future Work section for more information.
+See the [Future Work](#future) section for more information.

 ## CHANGES (for tools hackers)

+* Update to 1.0 Rev2 headers, syntax tables.
+* Update some capabilities to 1.0 Rev2 rules.
 * Support `OpSpecConstantOp`.
   The opcode operand uses the opcode name, but without the `Op` prefix.